Arrested for Driving Under the Influence of Marijuana or Another Drug? We Can Help.

 - A permanent mark on your criminal record

-- Increased penalties for repeat offenses, accidents, or having a minor in the car
+- Increased penalties for repeat offenses

 Commonly Impairing Drugs and Their Effects